Flexus: The Dr. Marilyn Berman Pollans Women in Engineering Living & Learning Community

 Notification of Acceptance: May 14, 2014

 By May 1st, you must complete the following items:

 - University housing agreement*

 *Flexus is not listed on the University housing agreement as a living and learning option.
-By applying using our online form, your name will be automatically forwarded by WIE to the Department of Resident Life.
-No action is needed on your part.
+By applying using our online form, the WIE Program will work with Residence Life to ensure your housing in the Flexus Community.

 Please direct any questions about the program to any of the following contacts: